-It is that time of year when you will be grabbing your swim suits and heading to the beach.
-Most of us have a tube of sunscreen stuffed away in a closet from last summer and you might be wondering if it is still good.
+It’s that time of year when you are heading to the beach or marina or hitting the trails for hiking and biking adventures.
+Most of us have a tube of sunscreen stuffed away in a closet from last summer and you might be wondering if it’s still good.
 Also, you may have heard many different claims about which sunscreen ingredients are the safest and which are ones to avoid.
 You want a product that really works, but is also safe.
-Choosing the right sunscreen can be more confusing than finding a soul mate.
+Choosing the right sunscreen can be confusing.

 Don’t Throw Last Year’s Sunscreen Away (Unless…)